-The Catholic Parish of Sacred Heart & St Columba has adopted the Archdiocesan
+Our Parish has adopted the Archdiocesan

 The purpose of this policy is to demonstrate our strong commitment to the care, safety and wellbeing of all children in our parish.
 It provides an outline of the policies, procedures and strategies developed to keep children safe from harm, including all forms of abuse in our parish environment, on site, online and in other locations used by the parish.